How to set up a limited company as a contractor

 As the term would suggest, the financial liability of limited company directors is limited.
-Their personal finances are separate from those of the company (unlike the sole trader business structure).
+Your personal finances are separate from the company’s (unlike the sole trader business structure).

-For several reasons, it is very unusual for contractors to set up as sole traders.
+For fundamental reasons, it is very unusual for contractors to set up as sole traders.

 Legal requirements of limited companies